 - It’s a hustle to tie down equipment

 – Would you like to spend an extra 5 minutes attaching the gear on the roof properly or lose the extra room inside the car?
-Depending on what you will be carrying on the roof racks, it’s most definitely worth spending extra time on correct tightening and uses the free space on your roof.
+Depending on what you will be carrying on the roof racks, it’s most definitely worth spending extra time on correct tightening and using the free space on your roof.
 Attaching the equipment takes time to get used to it in the beginning, but generally, everyone understands it in a while and appreciates the practical choice they’ve made!

 - Are roof rails roof racks?

-– Roof rails or rails run along horizontally on each side of the roof (driver, passenger side) while the roof racks are the bars set-up that connects on the rails, making a diagonal carrying space.
+– Roof rails or rails run along horizontally on each side of the roof (driver, passenger side) while the roof racks are the bars set up that connects on the rails, making a diagonal carrying space.

 - Are roof racks safe?